 Each Botsquad intent has the following fields:

 Identifier: the internal, unique name of the intent; a constant will be defined with this name in Bubblescript.

 Label: A label for the intent.
 This label will be used as quick-reply when the intent is used in the

 expecting:clause of an

-Match: a set of string matchers for the intent.
+BML Patterns: a set of BML string patterns for the intent.
 The intent matches when any of these match against the user's input.

-Dialogflow: The name of the intent in Dialogflow.
-When the Dialogflow integration is enabled, this intent will trigger when the dialogflow intent's name matches the one defined here.
+Provider display name: When the Dialogflow integration is enabled, this field corresponds to the name of the intent in Dialogflow.
+This intent will trigger when the dialogflow intent's name matches the one defined here.

 Next up: Now that you know how to define intents, let's have a look at how intents are used inside Bubblescript ».